The game is currently available on Meta Quest and PC (but PC has only been tested on Meta Quest headsets).

 First-Time Setup

-Walk around the perimeter of the space, marking all 4 corners.
+Walk around the perimeter of the space and touch all 4 corners.

-Start the game on the device which will be used as a host.
+Start the game on the device which will be hosting.

-Join the game from each headset and touch both points to calibrate.
+Join the game from each headset and, when instructed, touch both points to calibrate.

 Press the left menu button at any time to pull up the in-game menu and select recalibrate.